In my occasional series of crappy newsletters, here’s another, sent by a financial planner.

-The only professional I want to get office design tips from is an interior designer or furniture vendor.
+The only professional I want to get office design tips from is an interior designer, like the Cape Cod Interior Designer, or furniture vendor.

 With financial reform and the worldwide economic meltdown on most everyone’s mind, sending a newsletter with fluff like this makes me question whether this advisor is in the loop or out to lunch.
 C’mon, talk to me about something you’re a credentialed expert in!